What is the feed-in tariff?

-Get your renewable technology installed by a reputable company accredited by the Microgeneration Certification Scheme.
-Try Which?
+Use Which?
 Trusted Traders for recommended, renewable installation firms in your area.
 Don't take the first quote - shop around and compare several quotes to ensure you're getting a good deal.

 Your installer will provide you with a MCS certificate, which you'll need to present to your chosen energy company to get signed up to a FIT.
 Only certificates issued after the installation is complete are valid.

-Your energy supplier will then arrange the set up of the feed-in tariff - ask how often you'll need to take meter readings and when you'll receive payments.
+Your energy supplier will then arrange the set-up of the feed-in tariff - ask how often you'll need to take meter readings and when you'll receive payments.
 An additional electricity meter may need to be installed.

 But they are eligible for payments under a separate scheme called the Renewable Heat Incentive (RHI).
-The RHI works in a similar way to feed-in tariffs, guaranteeing regular tariff payments for seven years based on the amount of renewable energy generated.
+The RHI works in a similar way to feed-in tariffs, guaranteeing regular tariff payments for seven years, based on the amount of renewable energy generated.

-If you move home, in most cases the ownership of the renewable technology will transfer to the new owners of the property.
-You or they would need to notify the energy company of the change on moving in.
+If you move home, the ownership of the renewable technology will usually transfer to the new owners of the property.
+Therefore they would qualify for the feed-in tariff.

-FIT only applies to England, Scotland and Wales.
+FIT only applied to England, Scotland and Wales.
 In Northern Ireland, households wanting to install solar PV panels can claim NIROC (Northern Ireland Renewable Obligation Certificates).
 In addition, if your solar PV installation is registered with Northern Ireland Electricity (NIE), you will get an export meter and could get paid for every surplus unit of electricity you produce and do not use (export tariff).

 The rate of NIROC and export tariff is reviewed annually.
-For 1 October 2015 to 30 September 2016, the rates for solar PV are (for up to 50kW):
+For 1 October 2017 to 30 September 2018, the rates for solar PV are (for up to 50kW):

-- 1 ROC: 3.97p/kWh
+- 1 ROC: 4.27p/kWh

-- Export: 4.10p/kWh.
+- Export: 4.43p/kWh.

 To find out more about NIROC, see the Power NI website.